A trial opens in France over the killing of a police couple in the name of the Islamic State group

 LYON, France (AP) — It wasn’t the deadliest attack in Europe linked to the Islamic State group, but it was among the most disturbing: One evening in 2016, an assailant killed two police officers in their family home, in front of their 3-year-old son.

-On Monday, a trial opens in a French counterterrorism court over the attack in the Paris suburb of Magnanville.
+On Monday, a trial opened in a French counterterrorism court over the attack in the Paris suburb of Magnanville.

 The attacker, Larossi Abballa, was shot to death by police.
 According to court documents, he told police negotiators that he was responding to an IS leader’s call to “kill miscreants at home with their families.”

-A childhood friend of Abballa’s, Mohamed Aberouz, is going on trial for complicity to terrorism-related murder, complicity to kidnapping and terrorist conspiracy.
-He faces up to life in prison if convicted.
+A childhood friend of Abballa’s, Mohamed Aberouz, is on trial for complicity to terrorism-related murder, complicity to kidnapping and terrorist conspiracy.
+Aberouz, who says he is innocent, faces up to life in prison if convicted.

 The killings came amid a wave of attacks in France linked to the Islamic State group and had a lasting effect on police officers around France.
 Some moved, changed services or resigned to protect their loved ones after the Magnanville killings.